ETACE/ace_covid19/README.md

 ### Running The Model

 The model is implemented in *covid_model.jl*.
-In *covid_par_ini.jl*, the inital values and parameters are set.
+In *covid_par_ini.jl*, the initial values and parameters are set.
 The simulation can be started from a snapshot.
 This needs to be specified in the *covid_par_ini.jl*-file.
 A snapshot with 100.000 household agents can be found in the root folder (*snapshot100kr1.dat*).

 The user can specify a set of policies that will be activated at certain point in time during the simulation.
 The policies have to be implemented in specific policy-files and added to *covid_par_ini.jl*.